wbamberg/idl-reference/docs/mozIStorageService.md

 Custom parameters can be passed to SQLite and VFS implementations through
 the query part of the URL.

-@param aURL
-       A nsIFileURL that represents the database that is to be opened.

 #### Parameters ####